Descolada/Acc-v2/README.md

         app to be accessible to Acc.
 This is called when ObjectFromPoint or ObjectFromWindow activateChromium flag is set to True.
 A small performance increase may be gotten if that flag is set to False when it is not needed.
-    RegisterWinEvent(event, callback)
+    RegisterWinEvent(event, callback, PID:=0)
+    RegisterWinEvent(eventMin, eventMax, callback, PID:=0)
         Registers an event (a constant from Acc.EVENT) to a callback function and returns a new object containing the WinEventHook

         The callback function needs to have three arguments:
             CallbackFunction(oAcc, Event, EventTime)
         Unhooking of the event handler will happen once the WinEventHook object is destroyed